invertase/react-native-firebase/docs/in-app-messaging/usage/index.md

 # Limitations

-According to [Github isssue](https://github.com/firebase/firebase-ios-sdk/issues/4768) Firebase In-App Messaging allows only 1 campaign per day on app foreground or app launch.
+According to github issue https://github.com/firebase/firebase-ios-sdk/issues/4768 Firebase In-App Messaging allows only 1 campaign per day on app foreground or app launch.
 This limit is to prevent you from accidentally overwhelming your users with non-contextually appropriate messages.
 However, if you use the contextual triggers (for example: Analytics event or programmatically triggered in-app-messaging campaigns), there is no daily rate limit.

 ## Displaying Messages